imagej/imagej.github.io/pages/Gabor_Filter_script.md

 a Gabor filter applied to the Leaf sample image.
 Five orientations are shown on the right (0°, 36°, 72°, 108° and 144°).
-The original Leaf picture is shown on the upper-left corner.](Montage-Gabor-filter-5-angles.png "Demonstration of a Gabor filter applied to the Leaf sample image.
+The original Leaf picture is shown on the upper-left corner.](/images/pages/Montage-Gabor-filter-5-angles.png "Demonstration of a Gabor filter applied to the Leaf sample image.
 Five orientations are shown on the right (0°, 36°, 72°, 108° and 144°).
-The original Leaf picture is shown on the upper-left corner.")
+The original Leaf picture is shown on the upper-left corner.")"

 ## Code